sieteunoseis/timbers-wallpaper/README.md

 - Fixed direct download for gradient backgrounds and patch images on iOS
 - Enhanced error messages to provide clearer instructions based on selected background type
 - Fixed date display in "Next 4 Matches" section on HTML page

+### v2.4.5 (May 27, 2025)

+- Further improved iOS download experience by removing unnecessary screenshot instructions for non-image backgrounds
+- Optimized the screenshot guidance to only appear when truly needed with image backgrounds on iOS
+- Fixed syntax issues in the wallpaper generation function

+### v2.5.0 (May 27, 2025)

+- Fixed issue where match information was missing from downloaded wallpapers with gradient backgrounds
+- Ensured schedule data is always included in the wallpaper regardless of other settings
+- Improved consistency between preview and downloaded wallpaper